 How to Apply for the PhD in English Language and Literature

-We will start accepting applications for the 2013-2014 academic year in September 2012.
-Applications and supplemental materials must be received by midnight, PST, December 15, 2012 to meet our deadline.
-The fee for United States citizens and those with permanent resident visa status is $65.
-The fee for non-U.S. citizens is $75.
+The 2018 application for the 2018-2019 academic year will be available September 8, 2017.
+Applications and supplemental materials must be received by midnight, PST, December 10, 2017 to meet our deadline.
+The fee for United States citizens and those with permanent resident visa status is $75.
+The fee for non-U.S. citizens is $90.
 The application fee for current Rackham students, regardless of citizenship, is $10.
 This fee is non-refundable and subject to change.